| | | | | |

 Loading products...

-Today’s post is a guide to the complete Simucube ecosystem: direct drive wheelbases across multiple torque ranges, the ActivePedal family of force feedback sim racing pedals, steering wheels including the new Savu range, and accessories including the Simucube Link connectivity system.
-I’ll explain what makes Simucube technically different, when eye wateringly high pricing makes sense, and what you get for the investment beyond just higher torque figures that marketing departments love to shout about.
+Today’s post is a guide to the complete Simucube ecosystem – direct drive wheelbases across multiple torque ranges, the ActivePedal family of force feedback sim racing pedals, steering wheels including the Savu range and the new Valo Evo open-wheel, and the accessories that make up the Simucube Link ecosystem.
+I’ll explain what makes Simucube technically different, when the eye-watering pricing makes sense, and what you get for the investment beyond the higher torque figures that marketing departments love to shout about.
+If you want my baseline FFB numbers for an SC2 Pro or SC3 Pro, the direct drive wheel settings guide has them.

 Why Simucube?